 Collaborative projects also are to foster dialogue and engagement within Cornell across institutional boundaries of department, college, and discipline.
 This also includes enhancing communication among scholars located in different units across campus, but who share the same disciplinary backgrounds (e.g., psychology, economics, or sociology).

 The second year is to focus on continuing the research program and preparing to seek external funding.
 During this year, the ISS faculty fellows will have offices at the ISS and are expected to devote at least 50 percent of their time and energy to the project in exchange for partial course and administrative relief.
-The ISS provides $5,000 to each team member’s department to partially offset course reductions ($10,000 for team leaders).
+The ISS provides $5,000 to each project member’s department to partially offset course reductions ($10,000 for team leaders).
 In addition, the project will host at least one event that engages the campus community.

-In the third year, each theme project concentrates on completing substantive scholarly outputs, as well as establishing a legacy for the project at Cornell.
+In the third year, each project concentrates on completing substantive scholarly outputs, as well as establishing a legacy for the project at Cornell.
 This can be broadly defined, but will include a major grant or external funding proposal and publications.

-Although all tenure-track Cornell faculty members in the social sciences are eligible to propose theme projects, experience has shown that only in rare instances will team leadership be in the best career interests of assistant professors.
+Although all tenure-track Cornell faculty members in the social sciences are eligible to propose collaborative projects, experience has shown that only in rare instances will team leadership be in the best career interests of assistant professors.